kulics/koral/book-en/loop.md

 ```
 Arr.@
 {
-     Console.WriteLine.(it)     // print each number
+     cmd.print.(it)     // print each number
 }
 ```